sgdevmane/interview-guide/markdowns/performance/performance-questions.md

 ---

-### Q49: How do you use React Profiler to identify slow components?

-**Difficulty: Intermediate**

-**Answer:**

-To use React Profiler to identify slow components, you should use specific performance techniques or APIs appropriate for intermediate tasks.
-Provide a clear code example or configuration snippet demonstrating the optimization.

-<div align="right"><a href="#table-of-contents">Back to Top 👆</a></div>

----

-### Q50: How do you code split a React app using route-based chunks?
+### Q36: How do you code split a React app using route-based chunks?

-**Difficulty: Intermediate**

 **Answer:**